 How to read a wine hydrometer

-How to read a wine hydrometer enables a brewer to determine the alcohol strength of a mead or beer too.
+How to read a wine hydrometer also enables a brewer to determine the alcohol concentration of a mead or beer.
 Knowing that fermentation is complete means one can bottle safely.

 Brewing one's own alcohol is not without risks.
 For example there is the danger of bursting bottles sending out a cloud of glass shrapnel that can do severe bodily harm.
 Knowing how to read a wine hydrometer is part of the solution; for meads, ales and lagers too.